Charmunks/advent-of-code-2025-lua/README.md

 astra run main.lua
 ```

+## Utils

+As I go, I will be writing up util functions for common things I need to do, in attempt to complete solutions faster.
+The most recent util file will be located at /template/utils.lua.

+Current utils:
+- parseFile(path): converts input txt file into an array, with each space seperated string in the input file being a value
+- parseFileChar(path): converts input txt file into an array, with each character in the input file being a value
+- checkMatch(value, array): checks if an array contains a value
+- checkNumber(value): checks if value is a number
+- checkAdj(startIndex, array, rowSize, compare): Checks if a value is adjacent to an index in a table/sheet.
+Includes diagonals.
+Think word searches

 ## Solution 1 ([/01](https://github.com/Charmunks/advent-of-code-2025-lua/tree/main/01))

 My first advent of code solution!
 This one took me 40 minutes to complete.
 To be honest, I had literally no idea what I was doing.
 My first mistake was testing using my inputs instead of the sample, so I had to use the sites checker to verify my solution, which was rate limited.
 What I should have done, was use the sample so I could instantly verify my solution.
 I also didn't read the question carefully enough, and I spent a lot of time trying to figure out what the question was asking.
 I should have read the question carefully and then read the sample input and output to understand what the question was asking and exact values (ie I used 100 and not 99 for the overflow)